zuozhenggh/learning-library/developer-library/weblogic-to-oci/provision-wls-oke/provision-wls-oke.md

   To access the WebLogic Admin console, you will need to create a tunnel through the bastion host to your local machine.

-  We'll need to setup a tunnel through the Bastion Instance, with a dynamic port to connect to the Admin Console and the Jenkins UI with the browser.
+  We'll need to set up a tunnel through the Bastion Instance, with a dynamic port to connect to the Admin Console and the Jenkins UI with the browser.

-## **STEP 3:** Setup connectivity
+## **STEP 3:** Set up Connectivity

-1. Extract the SSH key from the 'on-premises' environment:
+1. Extract the SSH key from the on-premises environment:

   In the *Docker* environment, the key pair (`id_rsa` and `id_rsa.pub`) is exported for you in the `weblogic-to-oci/ssh/` folder

-  If your used the Marketplace demo image, you need to extract the key to your local machine.
+  If your used the marketplace demo image, you need to extract the key to your local machine.

   Since we only have SSH access with the `opc` user, the key first needs to be moved to the opc user home and then exported.

-  In the 'on-premises' VM, as the oracle user
+  In the on-premises VM, as the oracle user

     ```bash
     <copy>